Debt Consolidation Loans for Bad Credit

 Lenders love borrowers who pay their debts on time.
 Unfortunately, if you fail to make your payments, the love vanishes.
 They might call you with a warning, but they will report your delinquency to the credit bureaus, making it harder and more expensive for you to borrow.

 What do you do?
 If you are struggling to pay your bills, the best idea is to cut back on spending and redirect money to your credit-card, student loan or consumer debt payments.
-If you can’t do that, it’s time to consider alternatives like a debt consolidation loan.
-Other possibilities include contacting a nonprofit credit counseling agency for free advice, asking about debt management programs and debt settlement, or, if it’s an extreme case, bankruptcy.
+If you can’t do that, it’s time to consider a debt consolidation loan.
+But if your credit disqualifies you, look for alternatives to a debt consolidation loan like contacting a nonprofit credit counseling agency for free advice, asking about debt management programs and debt settlement, or, if it’s an extreme case, bankruptcy.
 Make sure the agency has trained and certified counselors offering advice.

 High Interest Rates Are Costly